-Be sure your tea has cooled to around 115 degrees to preserve the raw nature of the honey–that’s usually cool enough that you can stick your finger in your tea and feel the robust warmth, but not need a lavender poultice to help repair burned fingers.
+Be sure your tea has cooled to around 115°F/46°C to preserve the raw nature of the honey.
+That temperature is usually cool enough that you can stick your finger in your tea and feel the robust warmth, but not need a lavender poultice to help repair burned fingers.

 You can learn more about Goji (or wolf) berries, please click here.

 Learn to grow more herbs wherever you live with our e-book, Herbs in the Bathtub.